 Citric acid occurs naturally in various citrus fruits.
 To cover the industrial demand, large scale production of citric acid is based on various starch hydrolysates, cane or beet molasses, and from sugar.

-Due to very widely-differing levels of impurity of substrates, Vogelbusch has customized technologies for raw material processing which are adapted to the individual situation.
+Due to the widely differing levels of impurity of substrates, Vogelbusch has customized technologies for raw material processing which are adapted to the individual situation.

 Molasses often requires hexacyanoferrate clarification, with simultaneous boiling and sterilization.

-In the case of starch hydrolysates with relatively low impurity, and also with sugar solutions, raw material preparation consists of decationization and subsequent continuous sterilization.
+In the case of starch hydrolysates with relatively low impurity, as well as with sugar solutions, raw material preparation consists of decationization and subsequent continuous sterilization.

 Vogelbusch licenses own strains of Aspergillus niger that have been selected and improved for industrial citric acid fermentation.

-The fermentation procedures are precisely matched to the raw material concerned as to maximize yields.
-To start the process the fermenter is inoculated with spores which are propagated and pilot tested on site.
+We match our fermentation procedures precisely to the raw material employed as to maximize yields.
+To start the process the fermenter is inoculated with spores, which are propagated and pilot tested on site.
 The well-aimed addition of nutrients, trace elements and specific inhibitors regulates the metabolic activity of the micro-organisms and thus provides for constant high production rates.

 Our bubble column (air-lift) fermenter system for submerged citric acid fermentation stands out for its simple design and low energy consumption.